Lake Atitlan Guatemala Villages

 When To Go

-Lake Atitlan is known as the “The Land of Eternal Spring” because of the great weather year around.
+Lake Atitlan is known as the “The Land of Eternal Spring” because of the great weather year-round.
 There is no bad time to visit Lake Atitlan Guatemala.

 Lake Atitlan Weather

-While in many countries around the world the temperature determines the season, this is not the case in Guatemala where the precipitation defines the season, dry season and rainy season.
-The rainy season begins in May and typically last until late October, with a few weeks in July that are dry.
+While in many countries around the world the temperature determines the season, this is not the case in Guatemala where the precipitation defines the season, dry season, and rainy season.
+The rainy season begins in May and typically lasts until late October, with a few weeks in July that are dry.
 The rain is usually in the afternoon or at night.

 Getting to Lake Atitlan

-Lake Atitlan is located thee hours from Guatemala City and two and a half hours from Antigua Guatemala.
+Lake Atitlan is located three hours from Guatemala City and two and a half hours from Antigua Guatemala.
 Getting to Panajachel, the hub village of the lake, for most travelers is by shuttle services from Guatemala International Airport and from Antigua.
-From Guatemala City to Pana the cost is approximately $22.00 USD and from Antigua to Pana it is approximately $13.00.
+From Guatemala City to Pana the cost is approximately $22.00 USD and from Antigua to Pana, it is approximately $13.00.